FirmoDaniel/MS1-HELP-TO-GROW/README.md

 ## Features
 ### Existing Features
- Index : We declare who we’re for, and the benefits of joining.
-We’re upfront about the cost and provide a link to a quick example.
+Overall the site is responsive and scales with user screen size.
+The site follows Orange (#ff4800c5) with black colour theme throughout.
+* Index : Features a background image repeated throughout.
+Cards with images from Bootstrap.
+Quotes which follow a fixed style but vary in text.
+Info on all [here](#credits).
+There are links at page end to promt users deeper into the site.
-* Forty + : Our recommendations are clear, with a promise of more.
+* Forty + : Contains a compact list of suggestions based on users selected age group.
+Page end contains a link to sign up.
-* Forty - : Mirroring ‘Forty +’ we simultaneously demonstrate an alternative route depending on age, and highlight the futility of a one-size-fits-all approach.
+* Forty - : Mirroring the 'Forty +' here we display an altered list of suggestions based on users selected age group.
+Page end contains a link to sign up.
-* Sign Me Up : we offer a quick and easy sign up, requiring only an email address and confirmation the user has read our disclaimer.
+* Sign Me Up : we offer a quick and easy sign up, requiring only an email address and confirmation the user has read our disclaimer which is linked in the form.
 We also provide an optional space to share addition information.
-* Things We Like : Here again demonstrate our commitment to a varied approach to investing by sharing a range of options we can help the user with.
+Page end contains a link to further information on the 'Things We Like' page.
+* Things We Like : The information is organised into cards with images.
+Info on all [here](#credits).
+There is also a minor push to sign up via a link at page top-right.
-* Footer : Links provided to our existing social medias, as well as closed links to our upcoming additions (podcast, discord )
+* Footer : Links provided to fictional social medias.

 ### Features left to implement
 Sign Me Up: We would like to allow users sign up in full on this page by implementing some back-end structure and incorporating a secure direct payment method.